newhavenrb/conferences/Deployment:-the-difference-between-the-1st-month-and-the-next-59.md

 TODO

+From @username1:

 * This layout is just a suggestion.
 * It's kinda based on how Wikipedia is organized (e.g. an "External Links" section)
 * Bullet points might work well.
 Paragraphs too.
 Up to you.  :)
 * This section is probably enough, but just in case here are some other ideas...

+From @username2:

+* It's best to leave "username dividers" to prevent merge conflicts later.

 ## Discussion